Joshua Furman- Founder and Director

 Danielle, originally from Austin, TX, is currently a Junior at Rice.
 She is majoring in Psychology and minoring in Jewish Studies.
 At the HJHA, Danielle works as a Digital Processor, scanning scrapbooks and any other materials for digitization.

 Emma Siegel- Archival Processing Assistant

-Originally hailing from Chicago, Illinois, Emma is a Sophomore at Rice University studying Social Policy Analysis.
+Originally hailing from Chicago, Illinois, Emma is a Junior at Rice University studying Social Policy Analysis.
 Emma is thrilled to be working with the Houston Jewish History Archive!

 Amanda Lopatin- Digital Projects Assistant

 Amanda, a current Sophomore at Rice, is originally from St. Louis, MO, though she also spent a few years living in Israel after high school before coming to Rice.
 Amanda is pursuing a major in Linguistics and a minor in Politics, Law, and Social Thought.
 As the Digital Projects Assistant at the HJHA, Amanda is responsible for creating and updating the website.